-Vipshop Zhuhai is entitled to a preferential tax rate of 15% as it is located in an economy development zone in the PRC, and its primary business falls into the scopes of the encouraged industries stipulated in the related policies.
+Vipshop (Zhuhai) E-Commerce Co., Ltd. ("Vipshop Zhuhai") is entitled to a preferential tax rate at 15% as it is located in Zhuhai Hengqin new free trade district in the PRC, and its primary business falls within the scopes of the encouraged industries stipulated in the related policies.